Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/reminder_edit_options.png" width="350">
 <br/><br/>

-  - User can slide the reminder tile and see 2 options: Complete/Incomplete, Delete.
+  - User can slide the reminder tile and see 1 option: Delete.
-  - User can slide back the reminder tile to hide the edit options, when doing this the reminder will not be updated.
+  - User can slide back the reminder tile to hide the edit option, when doing this the reminder will not be updated.
   - When a reminder is marked as completed, its radio button is changed to selected, so that the user knows, which reminders are completed.

 ### Reminder Completed

 <img src="assets/images/reminder_completed.png" width="350">
 <br/><br/>
+<img src="assets/images/reminder_completed_reminder_page.png" width="350">
+<br/><br/>

   - User can tap on the Complete button.
 When this happens, the reminder is removed from the Dashboard list page and moved to the Reminders list page.
 The reminder is marked as completed.
 The complete counter is increased by 1 and the incomplete counter on the Dashboard page is decreased by one.

-<img src="assets/images/reminder_completed_reminder_page.png" width="350">
-<br/><br/>

 ### Reminder Deleted

 <img src="assets/images/reminder_deleted.png" width="350">